Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

-Towards the proof of \cref{thmA} we still need one more lemma below, which relates the asymptotic behavior of the singular values of the power matrix $\bA^m$ to the spectrum of $\bA$.
+Towards the proof of \cref{thm:A} we still need one more lemma below, which relates the asymptotic behavior of the singular values of the power matrix $\bA^m$ to the spectrum of $\bA$.
+See also \cite{Yamamoto67} for a different proof using compound matrices.
 Recall that the {\it singular values} of a square matrix $\bA \in \Mat_n(\bC)$ are the square roots of the eigenvalues of $\bA^*\bA$ (or equivalently, $\bA \bA^*$), where $\bA^*$ is the Hermitian transpose of $\bA$.
-As a convention, we always denote by $\sigma_i(\bM)$ the $i$-th largest singular value of a general matrix $\bM$.
+As a convention, we always denote by $\sigma_i(\bM)$ the $i$-th largest singular value of a general complex matrix $\bM$.